Michel Simon

-Michel Simon ([miʃɛl simɔ̃]; 9 April 1895 – 30 May 1975) was a Swiss-French actor.
+Michel Simon ([miʃɛl simɔ̃]; 9 April 1895 – 30 May 1975) was a Swiss actor of German origin active primarily in France.
 He appeared in many notable French films, including La Chienne (1931), Boudu Saved from Drowning (1932), L'Atalante (1934), Port of Shadows (1938), The Head (1959), and The Train (1964).

+Charlie Chaplin said he was ‘the greatest actor in the world’.

 Early years

-Simon was born on 9 April 1895 in Geneva, Switzerland to a Catholic butcher and a Protestant mother.
+Simon was born on 9 April 1895 in Geneva, Switzerland to Joseph Simon, a pork butcher from Villingen (Baden), and Véronique Burnat.
 He left his family and moved to Paris, where he first lived at the Hotel Renaissance, Saint-Martin Street, then in Montmartre.
 He worked many different jobs to survive, such as giving boxing lessons and peddling smuggled lighters.

 His career began modestly in 1912, working as a magician, clown, acrobat, and stooge in a dancers' show called "Ribert's and Simon's", in the Montreuil-sous-Bois Casino.

 Conscripted into the Swiss Army in 1914, he spent time in the stockade.
 He also contracted tuberculosis.

 In 1915, while on leave, he saw Georges Pitoëff's early work in the French language, at the Theatre de la Comédie of Geneva, acting in Hedda Gabler, and was inspired to become an actor himself.
 In 1920 he made his first brief appearance on stage, with Pitoëff's company, speaking three lines in Shakespeare's Measure for Measure.
 He also worked at this time as the company's photographer.
 One of his early successes was a supporting role in George Bernard Shaw's Androcles and the Lion.
 In 1922, Pitoëff's company moved to Paris at the Comédie des Champs-Élysées.

 Simon quit the company in 1923 to become a light comedy actor in plays by Tristan Bernard, Marcel Achard and Yves Mirande.
 Achard presented him to Charles Dullin, in whose company he acted in Je ne vous aime pas with Valentine Tessier.